Montario Quarter - Public Art Strategy and Procurement

-The former Shenton Park Hospital site is a unique place with a strong history and local identity.
-From its early days as a hospital and isolation unit for infectious disease, it has remained an important State Government asset.
-With the relocation of the majority of its services to the State Rehabilitation Centre at Fiona Stanley Hospital in 2014, the site now provides a rare infill opportunity for integrated urban living five kilometres from both the CBD and the Indian Ocean.
+The former Shenton Park Hospital site, now named Montario Quarter, is a unique place with a strong history and local identity.
+The site now provides a rare infill opportunity for integrated urban living five kilometres from both the CBD and the Indian Ocean.

-A collaboratively designed and delivered 400m long mural, revitalising the Lemnos Street interface to Montario Quarter, was delivered with Year 10 Shenton College students and local artist Chris Nixon.
+- A collaboratively designed and delivered 400m long mural, revitalising the Lemnos Street interface to Montario Quarter, delivered with Year 10 Shenton College students and local artist Chris Nixon.

 What We Delivered

-- Artwork procurement including curating a long list of experienced artists, writing a brief, facilitating concept designs, facilitating selection panel, contracting and design development management
+- Facilitating procurement of the major artwork including a long list of experienced artists, writing a brief, facilitating concept designs, selection panel meetings, contracting and design development management